KxtR-27/LowLevelGraphic/README.md

 - ...use a `KeyEventDispatcher`.
 This can only detect typing, but it "pre-listens" so that you don't have to hook it up to the parent `JFrame`.

+### Fractal App
+- How to increment `AffineTransform` variables and change color
+- How to wait a certain number of frames between draws

 ### _<ins>Player App</ins>_

 - How to move the player using these keybindings.